gucci-on-fleek/Stardew-Valley-Item-Finder/readme.md

 ==========================

 This tool extracts information about all of your items in Stardew Valley and displays it in a table.
-The table shows the item's name, location, and price.
+The table shows the items’ names, locations, and prices.

 Instructions
 ------------

-You'll need to upload your save file below to begin.
-Your save file is named `Name_123456789`, where `Name` is your player's name and `123456789` is a random 9-digit number.
+You’ll need to upload your save file below to begin.
+Your save file is named `Name_123456789`, where `Name` is your player’s name and `123456789` is a random 9-digit number.
+The save file can be found in [one of the following folders](https://stardewvalleywiki.com/Saves#Find_your_save_files):

 -   Windows: `%appdata%\StardewValley\Saves`
 -   Linux and macOS: `~/.config/StardewValley/Saves`